Liv-Coder/FlutLock/memory-bank/activeContext.md

   - Updated GitHub Actions workflow to reflect the new directory structure
   - Fixed the test coverage path to work with the new package organization
   - Ensured CI builds properly run all tests across multiple platforms
+- Added build.gradle modification functionality:
+  - Created new gradle.py module in the core package
+  - Implemented support for both Kotlin DSL and Groovy DSL
+  - Added command-line options to control this feature
+  - Added tests for the new functionality
+  - Updated documentation to describe the new feature
+- Implemented enhanced configuration processing:
+  - Created new config_processor.py module for advanced configuration handling
+  - Added support for variable substitution in JSON configuration files
+  - Implemented default values for variables that aren't set
+  - Added special variables like PROJECT_DIR and APP_NAME
+  - Ensured cross-platform compatibility with path normalization
+  - Created comprehensive validation for configuration files
+  - Added detailed error reporting for configuration issues
+  - Created an optimized example script showing environment-specific configurations

 ## Next Steps